Farhud: Background

+Jews in Baghdad

+The Great Synagogue of Baghdad in the early 20th century.

+In the 1930s, the situation of the Jews in Iraq deteriorated.
+Previously, the growing Iraqi Arab nationalist sentiment included Iraqi Jews as fellow Arabs, but these views changed with the ongoing conflict in Mandatory Palestine and the introduction of Nazi propaganda directed at the Arab world.
+Despite protestations of their loyalty to Iraq, Iraqi Jews were increasingly subject to discrimination and anti-Jewish actions.
+In September 1934, following the appointment of Arshad al-Umari as the new minister of economics and communications, tens of Jews were dismissed from their posts in that ministry; and, subsequently, there were unofficial quotas of Jews that could be appointed in the civil service or admitted to secondary schools and colleges.
+Zionist activity in Iraq had continued covertly even after 1929, but in 1935 the last two Palestinian Jewish teachers were deported, and the president of the Zionist organization was put on trial and ultimately required to leave the country.

 Independence of Iraq

-After the Ottoman Empire was defeated in World WarI, the League of Nations granted the mandate of Iraq to Britain.
+After the Ottoman Empire's defeat in World WarI and subsequent dissolution, the League of Nations granted the mandate of Iraq to Britain.
 After King Ghazi who inherited the throne of FaisalI, died in a 1939 car accident, Britain installed 'Abd al-Ilah as Iraq's governing regent.

 By 1941 the approximately 150,000 Iraqi Jews played active roles in many aspects of Iraqi life, including farming, banking, commerce and the government bureaucracy.

 Iraq in World War II

 Iraqi nationalist Rashid Ali al-Gaylani was appointed prime minister again in 1940, and attempted to ally with the Axis powers in order to remove the remaining British influence in the country.

 Much of the population had retained significant anti-British sentiments since the 1920 Iraqi revolt, although the Jewish population was viewed as pro-British during World WarII, contributing to the separation of the Muslim and Jewish communities.

 In addition, between 1932 and 1941, the German embassy in Iraq, headed by Dr. Fritz Grobba, significantly supported antisemitic and fascist movements.
 Intellectuals and army officers were invited to Germany as guests of the Nazi party, and antisemitic material was published in the newspapers.
 The German embassy purchased the newspaper Al-alam Al-arabi ("The Arab world") which published, in addition to antisemitic propaganda, a translation of Mein Kampf in Arabic.
+Adolf Hitler's speeches were translated and distributed in Arabic.
 The German embassy also supported the establishment of Al-Fatwa, a youth organization based upon the model of the Hitler Youth.
+Amin al-Husseini, the Grand Mufti of Jerusalem, came to Baghdad in 1939, where he was active in spreading antisemitic and pro-German propaganda.